analysis<-to a list, allowing all slide customizations from R.

 getDimTypes()returns a richer set of cube dimension types differentiating multiple response from categorical array dimensions.

-makeArrayGadget()launches a an RStudio to help you build valid categorical arrays and multiple response variables.
+makeArrayGadget()launches an RStudio gadget to help you build valid categorical arrays and multiple response variables.

 subtotals(var) <- NULLwhen it already was

 ""for variable metadata fields if no value is set (#232).

 ==on Crunch objects now follow R semantics more closely with regards to missing data.